Cloud TAP

 5. Set a destination IPv4 address.

-Creating a tunnel destination on a K8s cluster
+Creating a GRE-TAP tunnel destination on a K8s cluster

 You can then create Traffic Rules to send traffic from specific pod groups to the tunnel destination configured above.